TABLE OF CONTENTS

 - I have this pill marked xxxxx.
 What is it?

-There are generally three categories—natural, semi-synthetic, and synthetic.
-In many cases, the words opiate and opioid are used interchangeably, depending on the source; however, there are nuanced differences to consider when using either term.
-Specifically, the word opiate refers to the naturally-occurring alkaloids found in the poppy plant (e.g. morphine, thebaine, codeine, papaverine).
-On the other hand, the word opioid represents any compound resembling opium and its effects (e.g. oxycodone, hydromorphone).
-For the sake of terseness, an opiate is naturally occurring, and an opioid can be synthetic.
+In many cases, the terms opiate and opioid are used interchangeably; however, there are nuances to consider when using either term.
+The term opiate refers to the naturally-occurring alkaloids found in the poppy plant (e.g. morphine, thebaine, codeine, and papaverine).
+On the other hand, the term opioid refers to any compound resembling opium and its effects (e.g. oxycodone, hydromorphone).
+In short, an opiate is naturally occurring, whereas an opioid may be semi-synthetic or synthetic.

 SO, TAKE AWAY THE POPPYCOCK AND YOU HAVE…

 — Opioids include all semi- and fully synthetic narcotic analgesics (e.g. oxycodone, methadone), as well as the remainder of the opiate class.

 — The term opiate describes narcotic analgesics from a natural source (e.g. morphine, codeine).